What is Menopause?

 Menopause and Birth Control

-Women who do not want to become pregnant should continue to use birth control for at least 12 months have passed since their last period.
+Women who do not want to become pregnant should continue to use birth control for at least 12 months after their last period.

 How Menopause Impacts Your Health